stepansnigirev/workshop_advbitcoin/2_tweaking_specter/01_schnorr/README.md

         prefix = "[%s%s]" % (fingerprint, derivation[1:])
         descriptor = "wpkh(%s%s/_)" % (prefix, xpub)
         keystore.create_wallet("Default", descriptor)

+        # add these two lines to add a taproot-default wallet
         descriptor = "taproot(%s%s/_)" % (prefix, xpub)
         keystore.create_wallet("Schnorr", descriptor)
 ```
+Probably it would be better to refactor the creation of the wallets out of a "select_network" method where no one expect that stuff like that gets done.